Z Grills Smoky Hopper

 • Haven’t vacuumed fire-pot out recently

-• Use very ashy pellets
+• Using very ashy or moist wood pellets

 • Large accumulation of pellets in the fire-pot leading to a huge fire in the fire-pot.
 This can happen if the fire has gone out and then reignited.